Buy tickets online to visit Milan Cathedral (Duomo di Milano) and the roof terraces of the largest Gothic church in the world.

 The interior of Milan Cathedral impresses mostly with its size and architecture.
 Although the church is filled with art, it certainly is not the artistic tour de force of many Tuscan cathedrals such as in Pisa and Siena, or Florentine churches such as Santa Croce, Santa Maria Novella, or San Lorenzo.

 The basic structure of Milan Cathedral was erected between 1385 and 1520.
-Gothic was already going out of fashion but was well understood allowing for the vast dimensions, the high vaulting, and the huge windows.
+Gothic was already going out of fashion but the techniques were well understood allowing for the vast dimensions, the high vaulting, and the huge windows.
 Planned Renaissance facades were never completed and baroque elements are mostly limited to interior decorations.

 The church follows a fairly conventional Latin cross layout but with oversized dimensions.
 The nave is flanked by two aisles on each side while the transept protrudes only slightly, The rounded apse behind the choir is the oldest part of the church.